taneshadeshaw/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, identify the most important tasks and focus on them first.
 Then, break down larger projects into smaller, manageable tasks.
 By doing this, you can better track your progress and ensure that you are making consistent progress.

 Remember to take breaks throughout the day to clear your mind and refocus.
 Avoid multitasking as much as possible, as it can be distracting and lead to mistakes.
 Instead, focus your attention on one task at a time and give it your full attention.
 Finally, don't be afraid to ask for help or advice from others in the industry.
 There is always someone willing to share their knowledge and experience, so don’t hesitate to reach out and learn from them.

+# 2023-12-23
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Complex systems tend to be more fragile and difficult to maintain.
+Always strive to write clean, concise, and readable code that solves the problem at hand without unnecessary complexity.
+Remember, code is read far more often than it is written, so prioritize clarity and understandability over cleverness or optimization."

+In essence, keep it simple, avoid unnecessary complications, and focus on writing code that is easy to understand and maintain in the long run.